BiomedSQL: Text-to-SQL for Scientific Reasoning on Biomedical Knowledge Bases: Appendix

 \subsection{Prompt experiments.}

-Table \ref{tab:model_performance_varied} shows the results of the top performing baseline model, GPT-o3-mini, across the range of prompting experiments described in \S\ref{subsec:experiments}.
-As discussed in \S\ref{subsec:eval}, \textit{combo} is the only prompting experiment that provides substantial gains in terms of both execution metrics and response quality compared to the baseline.
+Table \ref{tab:model_performance_varied} shows the results of GPT-o3-mini across the range of prompting experiments described in \S\ref{subsec:experiments}.
+As discussed in \S\ref{subsec:eval}, \textit{10-shot} is the prompting experiment that provides the most substantial gains in terms of both execution metrics and response quality compared to the baseline.